 The correct location can be checked using httpd -V command.

 Step 3.Open the configuration file using any text editor and locate the SSL virtual host for the domain name (443 port).
 After the certificate was installed via cPanel or WHM, the corresponding virtual host was created in the config file.
-It will start with a tag with the server IP address and 443 port, and it will have the corresponding domain next to the ServerName directive.
+It will start with a

 Look for the SSLCACertificateFile line.
 It will indicate the path to the file with the CA bundle, which you need to open and modify.